ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 # Introduction

-Service & Infrastructure Maps (SIMAP) is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g. inventory, observability sources, and operational knowledge).
+Service & Infrastructure Maps (SIMAP) is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g., inventory, observability sources, and operational knowledge).
 It specifically provides an approach to model multi-layered topology and appropriate mechanism to navigate amongst layers and correlate between them.
 This includes layers from physical topology to service topology.